 Thanks for being patient with me as I figure out our new normal.
 It’s good to be back in this space.
 Baby naps permitting, I’ll be launching an updated look to the blog along with a couple new post topics in the coming weeks.
 Stay tuned.
 In the meantime, make this granola!

 This slightly salty, full of flavor granola serves as a great base.
 Add additional dried fruit to your taste.
 Serve as your morning cereal or atop your fruit and yogurt or oatmeal.

 - Preheat oven to 350 degrees.

 - In a large bowl, combine oats, salt, cardamom, and cinnamon.
 Stir.

 - In a smaller separate bowl, stir together olive oil, maple syrup, and vanilla extract until thoroughly combined.
 It will thicken as it emulsifies.

 - Add to oat mixture reserving a tablespoon or so.
 Set reserves aside.

 - Evenly divide granola between the two unlined baking sheets.
 Bake for 20 minutes, stirring and flipping half way through.

 - Meanwhile, lightly chop nuts and coconut.
 Add to bowl with remaining olive oil mixture.
 Stir.

 - After granola has baked for 20 minutes, add nut mixture and bake for an additional 6-7 minutes.

 - Remove from oven and cool.
-Store in an airtight container for up to two weeks.
+Store in an airtight container for up to a month.

 - Garnish with dried fruit before serving.